kondratyev-nv/vscode-python-test-adapter/README.md

 ## Questions, issues, feature requests, and contributions

 * If you're happy using this extension - star [GitHub repo](https://github.com/kondratyev-nv/vscode-python-test-adapter) and [share your positive feedback in VSCode Marketplace](https://marketplace.visualstudio.com/items?itemName=LittleFoxTeam.vscode-python-test-adapter&ssr=false#review-details).
 * If you have any question or a problem with the extension, please [file an issue](https://github.com/kondratyev-nv/vscode-python-test-adapter/issues).
+Make sure, to include information on Python version, test framework you using, what plugins are installed (mostly for pytest), and what do you see in logs (Python Test Adapter Log in the Output section).
 * Contributions are always welcome!
 Please see [contributing guide](CONTRIBUTING.md) for more details.